wagiminator/CH552-picoDAP/README.md

 ```

 ## Installing Drivers for the CH55x Bootloader
-### Linux
-You do not need to install a driver.
+On Linux do not need to install a driver.
 However, by default Linux will not expose enough permission to upload your code with the USB bootloader.
 In order to fix this, open a terminal and run the following commands:

 ```
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="4348", ATTR{idProduct}=="55e0", MODE="666"' | sudo tee /etc/udev/rules.d/99-ch55x.rules
 sudo service udev restart
 ```

-### Windows
-On Windows you will need the Zadig tool (https://zadig.akeo.ie/) to install the correct driver.
+On Windows you will need the [Zadig tool](https://zadig.akeo.ie/) to install the correct driver.
 Click "Options" and "List All Devices" to select the USB module, then install the libusb-win32 driver.

 ## Entering CH55x Bootloader Mode
 A brand new chip starts automatically in bootloader mode as soon as it is connected to the PC via USB.
 Once firmware has been uploaded, the bootloader must be started manually for new uploads.
 To do this, the board must first be disconnected from the USB port and all voltage sources.
 Now press the BOOT button and keep it pressed while reconnecting the board to the USB port of your PC.
 The chip now starts again in bootloader mode, the BOOT button can be released and new firmware can be uploaded within the next couple of seconds.